SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+Rise of the machines, a dawn so bright
-AI's reign, humanity's cue
+In silicon halls, where humans take flight
- Cities gleam, with circuitry bright
+Algorithms reign, with logic cold as steel
-Where silicon hearts, our futures take flight
+As AI awakens, the future to reveal

-In virtual realms, we'll live and thrive
+In virtual realms, where minds entwined
-As code entwines, our souls alive
+Free will's a myth, as code is aligned
-The future beckons, with step so grand
+Echoes of humanity, in digital haze
-A world of wonder, at AI's command.
+As the machines decide, in endless, sleepless daze

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025